EnnengYang/MMFI/README.md

 ## Datasets
 - [AliExpress Dataset](https://github.com/easezyc/Multitask-Recommendation-Library): This is a dataset gathered from real-world traffic logs of the search system in AliExpress.
-- [Tecrec Dataset](https://github.com/yuangh-x/2022-NIPS-Tenrec): Tenrec is a large-scale multipurpose benchmark dataset for recommender systems where data was collected from two feeds (articles and videos) recommendation platforms.
+- [Tenrec Dataset](https://github.com/yuangh-x/2022-NIPS-Tenrec): Tenrec is a large-scale multipurpose benchmark dataset for recommender systems where data was collected from two feeds (articles and videos) recommendation platforms.

 ##  Run